awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 ### Amazon Elastic File System setup for SAP Central Services instances configured for high availability<a name="launch-wizard-sap-efs-ha"></a>

-The SAP Central Services instances that make up a Netweaver high availability deployment, ABAP Central Server \(ASCS\) and Enqueue Replication Server \(ERS\) instances, must contain the following file systems to be highly available: `/sapmnt`, `/usr/sap<SAPSID>/ASCS<XX>`, and `/usr/sap/<SAPSID>/ERS<XX>`\.
+The SAP Central Services instances that make up a NetWeaver high availability deployment, ABAP Central Server \(ASCS\) and Enqueue Replication Server \(ERS\) instances, must contain the following file systems to be highly available: `/sapmnt`, `/usr/sap<SAPSID>/ASCS<XX>`, and `/usr/sap/<SAPSID>/ERS<XX>`\.
 These file systems are built with Amazon EFS to avoid a single point of failure for the SAP system\.
-Launch Wizard creates these file systems for the Netweaver high availability pattern using a single Amazon Elastic File System\.
+Launch Wizard creates these file systems for the NetWeaver high availability pattern using a single Amazon Elastic File System\.

 The following table contains information about how a single Amazon EFS is configured and mounted on an ASCS, ERS, Primary Application Server \(PAS\), and Additional Application Server \(AAS\)\.